mxjoly/binance-futures-trading-bot/README.md

 - [ ] Calculation of the average buying price of an asset in spot
 - [ ] Implement machine learning (NEAT algorithm) to increase considerably the performance of the strategy
 - [ ] Add custom Telegram channel with the notifications of the robot when an action is executed
-- [ ] Trade management
+- [ ] Trade managements
-- [x] Add a trade configuration property to limited the holding duration of a trade or position
+- [X] Add a trade configuration property to limited the holding duration of a trade or position
 - [ ] Spot portfolio arbitrage in spot

 ## Documentation